-WTA is currently planning for a modified Youth Volunteer Vacation season in July and August, utilizing our COVID safety protocols.
-Many things will look different in 2021, including trip capacity and total number of trips offered.
-Trips will be available to preview and apply for on April 1, by 5pm .
-For more detailed information about program changes in 2021 due to the COVID pandemic, please read this post on our blog.
+WTA is currently planning for a modified Youth Volunteer Vacation season of 10 total trips in July and August 2022, utilizing our COVID safety protocols (including reduced crew sizes).
+Trips will be available to preview and apply for by 5pm on April 1, 2022.
+Please read this post for more detailed information about program changes in 2021 due to the COVID pandemic, and this post to hear how the summer went.

 Our Youth Volunteer Summer Vacations are opportunities for youth ages 14-18 to spend a week outdoors building and maintaining hiking trails in a safe, teamwork-oriented environment throughout the state.
 Learn more about the details and schedule.